-PAYMENT TERMS . . .
-Interest on the \$13,635,000 Town of Addison, Texas, General Obligation Bonds, Series 2020 (the "Bonds") will accrue from the date of their delivery to the initial purchaser (the "Delivery Date"), will be payable February 15 and August 15 of each year, commencing February 15, 2021, until maturity or prior redemption and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+PAYMENT TERMS...
+Interest on the \$14,850,000 Town of Addison, Texas, General Obligation Bonds, Series 2021 (the "Bonds") will accrue from the date of their delivery to the initial purchaser (the "Delivery Date"), will be payable February 15 and August 15 of each year, commencing February 15, 2022, until maturity or prior redemption and will be calculated on the basis of a 360-day year consisting of twelve 30-day months.
 The definitive Bonds will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC") pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 or any integral multiple thereof within a maturity.
 No physical delivery of the Bonds will be made to the owners thereof.
 Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Bonds.
 See "THE OBLIGATIONS - Book-Entry-Only System" herein.
-The initial Paying Agent/Registrar is The Bank of New York Mellon Trust Company, N.A., Dallas, Texas (see "THE OBLIGATIONS - Paying Agent/Registrar").
+The initial Paying Agent/Registrar").

-AUTHORITY FOR ISSUANCE . . .
-The Bonds are issued pursuant to the Constitution and general laws of the State of Texas (the "State"), including particularly Chapter 1331, Texas Government Code, as amended, section 5.11 of the Town's Home Rule Charter, and an election held within the Town on November 15, 2019 (the "Election") and an ordinance passed by the City Council of the Town of Addison, Texas (the "Town") (the "Bond Ordinance" and together with the Taxable Bond Ordinance, the "Ordinances").
+AUTHORITY FOR ISSUANCE...
+The Bonds are issued pursuant to the Constitution and general laws of the State of Texas (the "State"), including particularly Chapter 1331, Texas Government Code, as amended, section 5.11 of the Town's Home Rule Charter, elections held within the Town on May 12, 2012 and November 15, 2019 (the "Election") and an ordinance passed by the City Council of the Town of Addison, Texas (the "Town") (the "Bond Ordinance" and together with the Taxable Bond Ordinance, the "Ordinances").
 The Bonds are direct obligations of the Town of Addison, Texas (the "Town"), payable from a continuing ad valorem tax levied on all taxable property within the Town, within the limits prescribed by law, as provided in the Bond Ordinance (see "THE OBLIGATIONS - Authority for Issuance" and "THE OBLIGATIONS - Security and Source of Payment").

-PURPOSE . . .
-Proceeds from the sale of the Bonds will be used for (i) constructing and improving Keller Springs Road and Airport Parkway, including sidewalks, bridges, landscaping, streetlighting, right-of-way protection, and related storm drainage improvements; and acquiring rights-of-way in connection therewith, (ii) acquiring, developing, renovating and improving parks, park facilities, recreation facilities, including the Addison Athletic Club, and open spaces for park and recreation purposes in and for the Town, including the acquisition of land therefor, (iii) renovating, repairing, improving, and equipping existing Town service, public safety, conference and administrative facilities, including repair, replacement, and improvement of roofs, mechanical, electrical, plumbing, air conditioning, heating and ventilation equipment and systems, façade improvements, and improvements required by the Americans with Disabilities Act and other applicable laws, (iv) improving, acquiring and equipping advanced traffic control systems and facilities and (v) paying of the costs of issuance of the Bonds.
+PURPOSE...
+Proceeds from the sale of the Bonds will be used for (i) engineering, constructing, reconstructing, improving, repairing, developing, extending and expanding streets, thoroughfares, bridges, interchanges, intersections, grade separations, sidewalks and other public ways of the Town, including related streetscape improvements, public utility improvements, storm drainage facilities and improvements, signalization and other traffic controls, street lighting, and the acquisition of land therefor, (ii) acquiring, developing, renovating and improving parks, park facilities, recreation facilities, including the Addison Athletic Club, and open spaces for park and recreation purposes in and for the Town, including the acquisition of land therefor, (iii) renovating, repairing, improving, and equipping existing Town service, public safety, conference and administrative facilities, including repair, replacement, and improvements, and improvements required by the Americans with Disabilities Act and other applicable laws, and (iv) paying of the costs of issuance of the Bonds.